yalmip/yalmip.github.io/_posts/2017-08-11-Extracting.md

 If we want to investigate the model that YALMIP sends to a solver, we can use either the command [export](/command/export), or call the solver and use the options **'savesolveroutput'** or **'debug'**.

-To extract a numerical model is solver-specific format without calling the solver, we use [export](/command/export)
+To extract a numerical model in solver-specific format without calling the solver, we use [export](/command/export)
 ````matlab
 sdpvar x y
 Model = export([x >= 0, x+y == 1], x^2 + y,sdpsettings('solver','quadprog'))